Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 Lies face down on a muddy verge

-In king and country and in playing the game
+In God and country in playing the game

-To kill an enemy who believed the same
+To kill a foe though they believed the same

 Caught up in the passion of the hour

-If the crowd that cheered them on their way
+If the folk that cheered them as they passed

-Knew then what they later came to say
+Had known then what later came to pass

 Mothers, fathers, sons and daughters